szym-mie/simple-vm/README.md

 I was going to write something longer here, but I will just give instructions on how to build and use assembler and virtual machine and let anyone explore this project for themselves instead.

 IMPORTANT: Windows support for VM was not tested.
-Currently the code uses standard library only.
+However, the code uses standard library only for now.

 ### Requirements